 Americans increasingly oppose the death penalty.
 Gallup found that opposition to the death penalty more than doubled in the past 25 years.
 This may result from error rates in the system.
 For every 10 people executed since 1976, one innocent person on death row has been set free.

 Alabama’s death penalty scheme has failed to keep up with reforms in the rest of the country.
-State law has no restriction on execution of people who were under age 18 at the time of the crime.
+The state doesn’t have to prove a defendant was at least 18 years old at the time of the crime.
 State law also gives insufficient protection against executing people with certain mental disabilities.
-U.S. Supreme Court precedent is the sole authority preventing executions of minors or of defendants with IQs below 70.
+U.S. Supreme Court precedent is the sole authority preventing executions of defendants with IQs below 70.

-More and more states are abandoning capital punishment.
+An increasing number of states are abandoning capital punishment.
 Most recently, Washington’s state supreme court barred the death penalty in 2018 because of racial bias and arbitrariness in its administration.
-By comparison, people convicted of killing a white victim are more than four times more likely to get a death sentence in Alabama than people convicted of killing someone who is not white, the Equal Justice Initiative found in a 2011 report.
-And Alabama has more people on death row per capita than any other state.
+In Alabama, people convicted of killing a white victim are more than four times more likely to get a death sentence than people convicted of killing someone who is not white, the Equal Justice Initiative found in 2011.
+And Alabama has more people on death row per capita than any other state that performs executions.

 How to reform Alabama’s death penalty system

 Ending judicial override in future cases was an important first step toward fixing a broken system.
 But other recent changes have aimed to protect that system, not fix it.
 In 2018, the Legislature authorized a backup execution method, nitrogen hypoxia, in case courts rule lethal injection unconstitutional.
 This new execution method would kill prisoners through suffocation.

 Efforts to protect the state’s ability to conduct executions are misguided.
 Instead of entrenching an unjust system, Alabama could enact numerous reforms to reduce the unfairness of its death penalty practices.
 Those changes include: